megadose/OnionSearch/README.md

 ```
 (Note that it might be necessary to escape the dollar character.)

-In the csv file produced, the name and url strings are sanitized as much as possible, but there might still be some problems.
+In the csv file produced, the name and url strings are sanitized as much as possible, but there might still be some problems...

+#### Write progressively

-Note that you can choose to progressively write to the output (instead of everything at the end, which would prevent
+You can choose to progressively write to the output (instead of everything at the end, which would prevent
 losing the results if something goes wrong).
 To do so you have to use `--continuous-write True`, just as is:
 ```
 python3 search.py "computer" --continuous-write True